OpenGL ES Design Guidelines

 The OpenGL ES specification doesn’t require implementations to execute commands immediately.
 Often, commands are queued to a command buffer and executed by the hardware at a later time.
 Usually, OpenGL ES waits until the app has queued many commands before sending the commands to the hardware—batch processing is usually more efficient.
 However, some OpenGL ES functions must flush the command buffer immediately.
 Other functions not only flush the command buffer but also block until previously submitted commands have completed before returning control over the app.
 Use flushing and synchronizing commands only when that behavior is necessary.
 Excessive use of flushing or synchronizing commands may cause your app to stall while it waits for the hardware to finish rendering.

 These situations require OpenGL ES to submit the command buffer to the hardware for execution.

-glFinishwaits for all previously submitted commands to finish executing on the graphics hardware.
+glFinishflushes the command buffer and then waits for all previously submitted commands to finish executing on the graphics hardware.

-Functions that retrieve OpenGL state (such as
+Functions that retrieve framebuffer content (such as

-glGetError), also wait for submitted commands to complete.
+glReadPixels) also wait for submitted commands to complete.